pleasanthillsha/pleasanthillsha.github.io/pages/phha/phha_realtors.md

 ## Obtaining a Resale Certification

-Thanks for being excited about exploring the site.
-More content will be coming soon in this very area!
-I'm excited to provide you with all of the content that you're looking for... if there are particular pieces of information that you think you, or your neighbors will want/need, don't hesitate to use the feedback link to let me know!

-## More content
+Expand the following areas to find out more information that is typically requested when a Realtor requests a Resale Certificate.
 <div class="panel-group" id="accordion">
     <div class="panel panel-default">
         <div class="panel-heading"><h4 class="panel-title"><a class="noCrossRef accordion-toggle" data-toggle="collapse" data-parent="#accordion" href="#collapseOne">Are there capitalization fees?</a></h4></div>
         <div id="collapseOne" class="panel-collapse collapse noCrossRef">
             <div class="panel-body">
-                No there are no capitalization fees to be paid at this time.
+                There are no capitalization fees to be paid at this time.
             </div>
         </div>
     </div>